App-Lobby/Taskey/README.md

 **SwiftUI** : Used to create animated and reactive UI<br />
 **Core Data** : A Framework to persist the data in local <br />
 **SwiftPackage** : I have used a Swift Package to show the chart , [link](https://github.com/AppPear/ChartView) <br />

+# LICENSE 📄

+Taskey is released under the [MIT license](LICENSE).
+See LICENSE for details.